dtgoitia/advent_of_code_2020/README.md

 ## Usage

-To get the solution of the day 5 puzzle:
+To get the solution of the 5th puzzle:

 ```shell
 python -m puzzles.puzzle_05